How to Grow Your Business

 Learning how to grow your business isn’t just a worthy goal; growing your business is often a necessity for your business’s survival and your economic well-being.
 What can you do to get your business beyond the bare sustenance level?
 What can you do to turn it into the income-generating powerhouse you envision?
 Try one or more of these growth strategies.
 All have been successfully used by other businesses and, with some planning and investment, will work for you.

-When you think about how to grow your business, the first thing that probably comes to mind is getting new customers.
-But the customers you already have are your best bet for increasing your sales; it’s easier and more cost-effective to get people who are already buying from you to buy more than to find new customers and persuade them to buy from you.
-See 6 Sure Ways to Increase Sales and 10 Low-Cost Ways to Promote Your Business for more.
+When you think about how to grow your business, the first thing that probably comes to mind is getting new customers, but the customers you already have are your best bet for increasing your sales.
+It’s easier and more cost-effective to get people who are already buying from you to buy more than to find new customers and persuade them to buy from you.
+So focus on ways to get customers coming back.

 Discovering and promoting new uses for your products or services is a great way to both get existing customers to buy more and attract new customers.
 Think petroleum jelly and duct tape—and how few of these would actually be sold if they only had one use!